All Episodes

 Their goal is to get media attention.

-And the question you have to ask yourself is how do you reduce the media attention?
+The question you have to ask yourself is how do you reduce the media attention?

 I'm not going to go and argue we should go and get rid of the First Amendment, but there are things that you can do, particularly making sure somebody is there quickly on the scene in order to go and stop them.

-The faster somebody can get there, the more you're going to limit the number of people that they're going to be able to kill or wound, and the more you're going to be able to limit the amount of media attention that they're going to be able to go and get.
+The faster somebody can get there, the more you're going to limit the number of people they're going to be able to kill or wound, and the more you're going to be able to limit the amount of media attention that they're going to be able to go and get.

 He wanted to go to a place where he knew the civilians there would not have concealed handguns for protection.